gleisonkz/jucemg-scrapping/README-US.md

 <div align="center">

-Desktop Windows forms application built to automate search and collect public data from JUCEMG, and exporting to csv.
+Desktop Windows forms application built to automate search and collect public data of a given date from JUCEMG, and exporting to csv.

 ---